 Enforcing Restrictive Covenants

 Post-employment restrictive covenants are only useful to the employer if they can be enforced.
 Continued payment of severance often provides the employer with leverage when trying to enforce restrictive covenants in an employer's contract.
 If severance is not at issue, enforcement of a restrictive covenant usually requires the employer to seek the assistance of an appropriate court or in some cases arbitration.

 An employer may seek a preliminary injunction, money damages, or the payment of compensation to cure breaches that have already occurred or to preclude the ex-employee from further breaching the restrictive covenant.
 Irrespective of the remedy sought, the employer is required to demonstrate that the covenant at issue is valid and enforceable.
 Generally, the employer must be in compliance with the employment contract.
 If the entire contract is deemed unenforceable, the covenant itself will probably be invalid as well.

 Poaching talented employees from the competition is hardly an uncommon practice.
 However, employers who hire from their competition should ask for and review any employment contracts governing the prior relationship.
 If a restrictive covenant exists, it is important to consider whether the employment can proceed without violating the provision, whether the provision is enforceable, and the likelihood that the former employer will take action if there is a breach.

-The bottom line is that employers must carefully craft employment contracts which contain non-compete, non-solicit and non-disclosure provisions if the employer ever tends to legally enforce the agreement.
-Employers which elect to include broad restrictive language in employment contracts are likely to receive a hostile reception in the courts.
+The bottom line is that employers must carefully craft employment contracts which contain non-compete, non-solicit, and non-disclosure provisions if the employer ever tends to legally enforce the agreement.
+Employers that elect to include broad restrictive language in employment contracts are likely to receive a hostile reception in the courts.